Los 80

-Los 80 was a Chilean drama TV series for Canal 13 produced to celebrate the Bicentennial of Chile, starring Daniel Muñoz, Tamara Acosta, Daniel Alcaíno, Loreto Aravena, Tomás Verdejo and Lucas Escobar.
+Los 80 is a Chilean drama TV series for Canal 13 produced to celebrate the Bicentennial of Chile, starring Daniel Muñoz, Tamara Acosta, Daniel Alcaíno, Loreto Aravena, Tomás Verdejo and Lucas Escobar.
 Although it is clearly inspired by the Spanish series Cuéntame cómo pasó, focusing on the events in Chile, it is not an official remake.
 The series was renewed for a seventh and last season that aired in Spring-Summer 2014.

 Plot

 The series, starring Daniel Muñoz and Tamara Acosta, tells the story of the Herreras, a middle-class family living in Santiago of Chile.
-The plot is set between 1982 and 1989, in the military dictatorship, and revolves around historical events during the 80's, especially the economic crisis of 1982 and the 8.0 magnitude earthquake in Santiago.
+The plot is set between 1982 and 1989, in the military dictatorship, and revolves around historical events during the 1980s, especially the economic crisis of 1982 and the 8.0 magnitude earthquake in Santiago.